Skip links and keyboard navigation

 • Growth asymmetry (hemihypertrophy or limb inequality)

-• Most physical findings of concern in an infant < 1 year that are not otherwise listed as a category 2
+• Most physical findings of concern in an infant < 1 year that are not likely to be cosmetic significance only

 (appointment within 90 calendar days)